jimpago/Set-Operators-Implementation/README.md

 # Set Operators – Assignment 1 (ΜΥΕ041 / ΠΛΕ081)

 This repository contains Python implementations of set operators over relational data stored in `.tsv` format.
-Developed as part of the _Διαχείριση Σύνθετων Δεδομένων_ course at the University of Ioannina.
+Developed as part of the Spacial Data Management course at the University of Ioannina.

 ## 👨‍💻 Author